 Another aspect of keeping the home has to do with home management – cooking, cleaning, and the like.
 In today’s modern families we divide responsibilities between husband and wife most of the time, but our heart centers on the care of our home even if we share the work load.
 Remember Proverbs 31:27, “She looks well to the ways of her household and does not eat the bread of idleness.”

 Anyone who knows me well knows I am not the greatest housekeeper – I battle the clutter monster and do not keep things as clean as I would like.
 But I’m working on it, and can honestly say I’m getting better as the years go by.
-One resource that really helps me in this area is the FlyLady Sink Reflections book by Marla Cilley.
-If you struggle with managing your home, this book is fantastic!
+These 13 housekeeping hacks to spend less time cleaning have really helped me!

 Sometimes those of us who are stay-at-home moms struggle with being at home in body, but not in mind.
-Debi Pearl describes this phenomenon well in her book:
+Debi Pearl describes this phenomenon well:

 Modern inventions have provided a way for a woman to stay at home and still not be a keeper at home.
 We can sit at home in body while traveling in spirit by means of the telephone and the computer.
 You cannot keep your home and everybody else’s at the same time…Keeping the home is more than staying at home; it is having a heart that is fixed on the home.